AriAlavi/mediapipe/README.md

 The TfLiteTensorsToCharacter calculator has a similar job to its dynamic counterpart, but a much simpler one.
 It will receive the prediction of the fully connected neural network that we trained on [A-Y, minus J] and add a last character bias of (x)% to it.
 Simply, if on the last frame it predicted the letter B, it will give the neural network a (x)% nudge towards B for this frame as well.
 This prevents constant flip-flopping between signs which may look similar.
 If the neural network is not at least (y)% confident about any character being the correct sign (including taking the bias into account), it will output “Unknown”.

-This concludes the look into the SigNNOneHand subgraph, which is displayed again below for review.
+This concludes the look into the SigNNOneHand subgraph.